lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If an All-0 fragment has been received and all fragments of the current window have also been received, the receiver then expects a new Window and waits for the next fragment.
 Upon receipt of a fragment, if the window value has not changed, the received fragments are part of a retransmission.
-A receiver that has already received a fragment should discard it, otherwise, it updates the Bitmap.
-If all the bits of the Bitmap are set to one, the receiver may send an ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.
+A receiver that has already received a fragment should discard it, otherwise, it updates the encoded Bitmap.
+If all the bits of the encoded Bitmap are set to one, the receiver may send an ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.

-On the other hand, if the window value of the next received fragment is set to the next expected window value, this means that the sender has received a correct Bitmap reporting that all fragments have been received.
+On the other hand, if the window value of the next received fragment is set to the next expected window value, this means that the sender has received a correct encoded Bitmap reporting that all fragments have been received.
 The receiver then updates the value of the next expected window.

 When an All-1 fragment is received, it indicates that the last fragment of the packet has been sent.
 Since the last window is not always full, the MIC will be used to detect if all fragments of the packet have been received.
 A correct MIC